Keyt History, Family Crest & Coats of Arms

-nickname of the kite, which was originally derived from the Old English word cyta, which means wild and insatiable.
+The name Keyt comes from a name for a person who had acquired the nickname of the kite, which was originally derived from the Old English word cyta, referring to the "kite" the bird of prey.
 In this case the original bearer of the surname earned this name due to their wild, and high-spirited nature.

 Early Origins of the Keyt family